juanlittledevil/juce-cmake-template/README.md

 📖 **See [DEBUGGING.md](DEBUGGING.md) for detailed testing and debugging guide**

+📚 Developer docs: See the top-level docs entry for more detailed guides and a central index:

+- `docs/index.md` — canonical entry point for project documentation (developer docs, architecture, testing guidance)

 ## Using as a Template

 This project is designed to be a reusable template for new JUCE projects.
 Here's how to create a new project: